-Satsang is the high point of the week at the Ashram and is a festive and vibrant event.
-It’s the perfect program to attend if it’s your first time visiting the Ashram, or are new to meditation or spirituality.
-Even if you’re an avid spiritual practitioner, satsang is the ideal way to visit the Ashram for the first time and see what it’s all about.
-Satsang means ‘to keep the company of Truth’.
-Coming together to be in Swamiji’s company, we hear the teachings of the inner Self and the great beings.
+Satsang is the high point of the week at the Sri Nityananda Ashram and is a festive and vibrant event.
+It’s the perfect program to attend if it’s your first time visiting the Ashram, are new to meditation or spirituality or even if you’re an avid spiritual practitioner.
+All are welcome.
+Satsang means ‘to keep the company of Truth.’
+Coming together to be in Guruji’s company, we hear the teachings of the inner Self and the Great Beings from many different traditions.

 You are also welcome join us for a delicious vegetarian dinner at 6.00pm for $10 and arati at 7.00pm, a devotional practice involving chanting and the waving of lights.